euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

    oc.update_host()
    stream.sync()

-After initializing the data of the matrix similar as before, the code now uses the ``bind`` operation (lines 20 through 22) of the pyMIC API.
+After initializing the data of the matrix as before, the code now uses the ``bind`` operation (lines 20 through 22) of the pyMIC API.
 The ``bind`` operation binds a NumPy ``ndarray`` object to an offload buffer of class ``OffloadArray`` on the target coprocessor that is associated with a stream object.
 The offload buffer is a typed object and contains meta data that descibes the buffer and thus is comparable to a NumPy array.
 It also supports basic operations such as element-wise addition, multiplication, zeroing, and filling with values; these operations run as kernels on the coprocessor.